Video published 25 December 2014, a few months after Chimelong Ocean Kingdom opened, when all three bears were housed together.

 We have no information on the feeding, exercise, enrichment and medical regimes at Chimelong Ocean Kingdom.

-The video below published 19 January 2017 clearly shows the stereotypical pacing behaviour which is symptomatic of acute psychological stress.
+The mobile phone footage below published 23 October 2018 only lasts ten seconds but clearly shows the stereotypical pacing behaviour which is symptomatic of acute psychological stress.

 The above video is headed “Unbelievable Polar Bear Exhibit”.
 It certainly is, but not in the way they mean.
 The portrayal of the polar bear exhibit starts at around 48 seconds.
 We do not believe that the “cub ” at 3.37 is real.(Commentary not in English)